Meet Chad-GPT: your overnight AI expert

-For weeks my LinkedIn feed has been inundated with posts about ChatGPT.
-Some of these are from recognized authorities.
-But many more are penned by content marketers and/or tech-dudes-turned-AI experts.
-Experts I’ve come to label as Chad-GPTs.
+For months my LinkedIn feed has been inundated with posts about ChatGPT.
+Some are penned by recognized authorities.
+But many more are churned out by content marketers and/or tech-dudes-turned-AI experts.
+Experts I’ve come to know as Chad-GPTs.

-A recent graduate from the University of Whatever-Was-Trending-Last-Year, Chad-GPT has hacked his productivity so effectively that he’s become an expert in AI within the space of a week.
-The specialism of his subject: ChatGPT, a Systematic Approach to Learning Algorithms and Machine Inferences (SALAMI, for short), and the most viral sensation since COVID-19.
+A recent graduate from the University of Whatever-Was-Recently-Trending, Chad-GPT has hacked his productivity so effectively that he’s become an expert in AI within the space of a week.
+The specialism of his subject: ChatGPT—a Systematic Approach to Learning Algorithms and Machine Inferences (SALAMI, for short), and the most globally viral sensation since COVID-19.

 Chad doesn’t write about AI himself, of course.
-That would be so 2022.
+That would be so early 2020s.

 The naive enthusiasm with which Chad waxes lyrical about the rise of AI reminds me of that rooftop scene from Independence Day.